bloominstituteoftechnology/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

-* Make a list of files here.
+- Make a list of files here

+1. cpu.py - Defines a CPU class that emulates a LS-8 Microcomputer
+2. ls8.py - Uses a CPU instance to run a program

-* Write a short 3-10-word description of what each file does.
+- Write a short 3-10-word description of what each file does.
-* Note what has been implemented, and what hasn't.
+- Note what has been implemented, and what hasn't.
-* Read this whole file.
+- Read this whole file.
-* Skim the spec.
+- Skim the spec.

 ## Step 1: Add the constructor to `cpu.py`